 Tottenham knew they had a potential star on their hands when they signed Eriksen from Ajax in 2013, but at times it has taken some coaxing out of the Denmark international.

-The demanding style of Pochettino has suited the attacking midfielder, who has improved season upon season and is now enjoying his most prolific campaign with 12 goals and 21 assists in all competitions.
+The demanding style of Pochettino has suited the attacking midfielder, who has improved season upon season and has enjoyed his most prolific campaign with 12 goals and 21 assists in all competitions.

 9 – Christian Eriksen has provided nine PL assists for Harry Kane since August 2015; no player has provided more for a teammate.
 Telepathy. pic.twitter.com/NRz0kU63d5